Electronically signed documents: A complete guide

 In a world that increasingly values sustainability, eSignatures are a welcome initiative.
 They drastically reduce paper consumption and carbon emissions associated with traditional paperwork, making them a step toward a greener and more eco-friendly future.

-There are many online platforms and software providers which offer eSignature services.
+There are many online platforms and software providers which offer eSignature services so you may feel spoilt for choice!
 Adopting an eSignature solution such as Signable provides a user-friendly interface and robust security features to ensure a smooth e-signing experience.

 So how do you send a document to be electronically signed?
 The process with Signable is simple: